National Highway Traffic Safety Administration, DOT.

 7. When appropriate, NHTSA will publish state-specific reports on CODES applications.

-The project study effort described in this announcement will be supported through the award of up to four (4) Cooperative Agreements, depending upon the merit of the applications received and the availability of funding.
-It is anticipated that individual award amounts will range from $250,000-$300,000.
+The project study effort described in this announcement will be supported through the award of up to three (3) Cooperative Agreements, depending upon the merit of the applications received and the availability of funding.
+A total of $750,000 will be available for this effort.
 Project efforts involving linkage of the state/area-wide data and applications for the linked data must be completed within twenty-one months after funding.

 While the general eligibility requirements are broad, applicants are advised that this Cooperative Agreement program is not designed to support basic developmental efforts.
-Although no single organization within any state/area has all of the required data capabilities, the application should demonstrate strong collaborative agreements with the data owners and access to at least the state/area-wide crash, hospital, and either EMS or emergency department data, or both, by the time of the award.
-States/areas that collect at least the date of birth and zip code of residence on their crash data and have state/area-wide health and/or vehicle insurance claims information may be eligible, in Start Printed Page 33873spite of the lack of EMS or emergency department information, if the claims data include everyone involved in motor vehicle crashes.
-In addition, it is important that the applicant indicate the level of commitment, with state/area funding and/or shared resources, by the data owners to meet program objectives, particularly institutionalization of the data linkage and applications for linked data.
+Although no single organization within any state or area within the state has all of the required data capabilities, the application should demonstrate strong collaborative agreements with the data owners and access to at least the state/area-wide crash, hospital, death certificate, and either EMS or emergency department data, or both, by the time of the award.
+States/areas that collect at least the date of birth and ZIP Code of residence on their crash data and have state/area-wide health and/or vehicle insurance claims information may be eligible, in spite of the lack of EMS or emergency department information, if the claims data include everyone involved in motor vehicle crashes.
+In addition, it is important that the application indicate the level of commitment by the state, in terms of funding and/or shared resources, to meet program objectives, particularly institutionalization of the data linkage and applications for linked data.

-Each applicant must submit one original and two (2) copies of the application package to: DOT/National Highway Traffic Safety Administration, Office of Contracts and Procurement (NAD-30), ATTN: Lamont O. Norwood/Mark Kromer, 400 7th Street, SW., Room 5301, Washington, DC 20590.
+Each applicant must submit one original and four (4) copies of the application package to: DOT/National Highway Traffic Safety Administration, Office of Contracts and Procurement (NPO-220), ATTN: Maxine D. Edwards, 400 7th Street, SW., Room 5301, Washington, DC 20590.
 Applications must be typed on one side of the page only.
-An additional two (2) copies will facilitate the review process, but are not required.
-Applications must include a reference to NHTSA Cooperative Agreement Program No. DTNH22-00-H-07212.
-Only complete application packages received on or before 2 p.m. on July 24, 2000 will be considered.

 2. The application shall include a program narrative statement of not more than 20 pages, which addresses the following as a minimum:

 b.
-A brief description of the existing crash and medical outcome data files.
-Applicants will link state/area-wide population-based crash data to EMS (and/or emergency department or insurance claims) and hospital discharge data to obtain medical and financial outcomes for persons injured in motor vehicle crashes for any two calendar years of data available since 1996.
+A brief description of the existing crash and injury outcome data files.
+Applicants will link state/area-wide population-based crash data to EMS (and/or emergency department or insurance claims), hospital discharge Start Printed Page 11704and death certificate data to obtain injury and financial outcomes for persons injured in motor vehicle crashes for any two calendar years of data available since 2000.
 Linkages to census, other traffic records (vehicle registration, driver licensing, roadway, conviction/citation, etc.), insurance claims, etc., are encouraged to meet priorities for highway safety and injury control decision-making.
-The following information should be included describing the state/area-wide data:
+The following information should be reported for each year of the state/area-wide data proposed for linkage:

 (2) Information about the current status of the data files to be linked, recorded using the format below:

-(3) The data elements chosen to identify persons and crashes and, for each, the missing data rate.
+(3) The data elements available to identify persons and crashes and the missing data rate for each.

 (1) The different types of decision-making processes, currently being utilized in the state/area, that identify highway traffic safety and injury control objectives and prioritize prevention programs that have the most impact on reducing death, injury and direct medical costs associated with motor vehicle crashes; and